Shrey576/Text-Mining-Assignment/README.md

 # Text-Mining-Assignment
 - Got 85%

+# How to Run
+Open .ipynb in working Google browser that supports Colab notebook

 # 📈 CTR Optimization & SEO Score Prediction Tool

 This project implements a modular pipeline to **forecast and optimize Click-Through Rate (CTR)** over a 5-year horizon.
 Using **probabilistic forecasting, clustering, and SEO scoring**, the system predicts realistic performance targets and evaluates how closely actual performance aligns with those targets.